pacalet/sab4z/README.md

 ---

-**Note**: the [Linux](#GlossaryLinuxKernel) repository, the [Buildroot](https://buildroot.org/) repository and the directory in which we will build all components (`$SAB4Z/build`) occupy several GB of disk space each.
+**Note**: the [Linux](#GlossaryLinuxKernel) repository, the [Buildroot](https://buildroot.org/) repository and the directory in which we will build all components (`$ROOT/build`) occupy several GB of disk space each.
 Carefully select where to install them.

 ---

 ## <a name="BuildDownloads"></a>Downloads

 First define shell environment variables pointing to the local copies of the various git repositories we need.
 Their approximate respective sizes are provided in comments to help you deciding where to put them.
 Note that they will potentially grow a bit each time you will pull the last commits from the remote repositories.
-Note also that we will build everything in a sub-directory of `$SAB4Z` and that the total size of `$SAB4Z` will increase a lot during the build.
+Note also that we will build everything in a sub-directory of `$ROOT` and that the total size of `$ROOT` will increase a lot during the build.

-    Host> SAB4Z=<some-path>/sab4z            # 3.3GB after all builds
+    Host> ROOT=<some-path>/sab4z            # 3.3GB after all builds
     Host> XLINUX=<some-path>/linux-xlnx      # 2.3GB
     Host> XUBOOT=<some-path>/u-boot-xlnx     # 270MB
     Host> XDTS=<some-path>/device-tree-xlnx  # 2MB